 Since the Norwalk Land Trust was founded in 1973, 28 properties (90 acres) throughout Norwalk have come under Norwalk Land Trust stewardship.

-This MAP of Norwalk highlights our properties.
+Use this MAP of Norwalk to find our properties.
+Special places include:

 FARM CREEK NATURE PRESERVE Consisting of 4 properties accumulated over many years (the Langdon Property, the Schoendorf Preserve, the Hart Peninsula, and the Kulze Property) it totals 16 acres.
 Trails, open marsh vistas and native meadows.
 Farm Creek Preserve is used for our Educational Program.
 Open dawn to dusk.
 Read of its history and environmental importance here.